Headshot of Sally Brown, curator, Art in the Libraries, WVU Libraries.

 Welcome back to the Art in the Libraries newsletter!

-Since joining West Virginia University Libraries in 2017, I’ve been so grateful for the spaces and projects we’ve created together—where ideas, creativity, and conversation collide.
+Since joining West Virginia University Libraries in 2017, I’ve been deeply grateful for the spaces and projects we’ve created together—places where ideas, creativity, and conversation intersect.
 Especially now, having spaces to challenge, inspire, and delight feels more important than ever.

 And we’ve been busy since our last newsletter.